-According to a recent study, word-of-mouth generates more than twice the sales of paid advertising, and these customers have a 37% higher retention rate.
+Word-of-mouth generates more than twice the sales of paid advertising, and these customers have a 37% higher retention rate.

 Influence = Audience Reach (# of followers) x Brand Affinity (expertise and credibility) x Strength of Relationship with Followers

-Take a look at your workforce and evaluate how many potential influencers you have at your disposal.
+Take a look at your workforce, and evaluate how many potential influencers you have at your disposal.
 Perhaps one of your IT guys has a big tech following on Twitter or perhaps your CEO is a Linkedin Pulse influencer.
 If so, it’s time to utilize them.

 If your IT guy is an influencer, he can blog about the technology behind your latest product.
 He may even find himself approached for interviews and opinions to become the next tech thought leader like Rocket Internet’s Oliver Samwer.
 Remember that this could also help his profile if you support him in the right way.

 Added exposure for your brand and added industry influencer status for your advocate.

 Social proof is a psychologically proven method employed by digital marketers whereby we use the actions of a group to persuade others.

 “As someone who is constantly building and testing landing pages, I always include some form of social proof on them, whether it’s product reviews, testimonials, or even social media share buttons; it’s a no brainer for me.”

-One way to showcase the independent reviews and testimonials you have gathered around the world wide web is to collate them on your own website.
+One way to showcase the independent reviews and testimonials you have gathered around the Internet is to collate them on your own website.
 One such plugin which can help you do this is the popular WordPress plugin Kudobuzz.

 How about a box of chocolates every week for the one who shares the most?
-Trust me … it works … folks love candy!
+Trust me, it works … Folks love candy!

-BENEFITS- Instant amplification of your social message plus the added clout of social proof.
+Instant amplification of your social message plus the added clout of social proof.
 I find that the sales team is usually most excited about this because it can actually impact on the business they receive and in turn the commission they earn!

 Swedish retailer H&M recently ran a recruiting campaign “Place of Possible” featuring 50 H&M employees.
 I love the raw honesty of this video and so did hundreds of thousands more.

 Given that brands are often seen as unapproachable and corporate, your employees can help you to portray values such as empathy, humour and understanding.

-ACTION- Think about all the potential video projects in your organization which could feature employees.
+Think about all the potential video projects in your organization which could feature employees.
 Recruitment drives, product tutorials, news updates and fun seasonal videos.